matijakolaric-com/django-music-publisher/README.rst

 `CWR Developer Toolset <https://matijakolaric.com/development/cwr-toolset/>`_ covers basically all cases of CWR generation, validation and parsing.
 It is being constantly tested with most collecting societies and major publishers.
+But, one is free to make their own CWR generator, validator and parser, base classes are provided.

 django-music-publisher